robrich/gulp-if/README.md

 A ternary gulp plugin: conditionally control the flow of vinyl objects.

 **Note**: Badly behaved plugins can often get worse when used with gulp-if.
-TYpically the fix is not in gulp-if.
+Typically the fix is not in gulp-if.

+**Note**: Works great with [lazypipe](https://github.com/OverZealous/lazypipe), see below

 ## Usage